Farrah Abraham Stuns In Bikini & Boxing Outfit In Maldives After Dropping Out Of Celebrity Match

 Farrah Abraham isn’t letting the outfit she had made for her celebrity boxing match go to waste.
 The former Teen Mom OG star posed for photos wearing the ensemble while vacationing in the Maldives this weekend.

-As many fans will remember, Farrah was scheduled to fight former Flavor of Love star, Nicole “Hoopz” Alexander in the celebrity charity event, but backed out earlier this week at the last minute, claiming that the promoters had not held up their end of the contract by booking flights and hotel rooms for up to 30 members of her entourage.
+As many fans will remember, Farrah was scheduled to fight former Flavor of Love star Nicole “Hoopz” Alexander in the celebrity charity event, but backed out earlier this week at the last minute, claiming that the promoters had not held up their end of the contract by booking flights and hotel rooms for up to 30 members of her entourage.

-However, the promoters claim that Abraham had been paid half of the money up front, and that all of their promises had been carried.
+However, the promoters claim that Abraham had been paid half of the money up front, and that all of their promises had been carried out.
 They are now threatening to sue the reality star for millions of dollars.

 In the photos, Farrah dons a pair of large, red boxing gloves, and a bright pink robe with her name on the back, and matching boxing shorts, complete with her initials monogrammed on them.
 The ex-Teen Mom star also wears a pair of boxing shoes as she stands in front of a gorgeous ocean view in the Maldives, where she is currently vacationing.